MileHacker Logo

 The Toyota Kaikan Museum has the world of Toyota Motor Corporation.
 It features the company's past, innovations, and future vision.
 Displays include vehicle models, advanced technologies, and a emphasize the "Toyota Production System."

 Korankei Valley, located in Asuke, is a premier attraction.
-It becomes famous for its breathtaking autumn foliage, typically peaking from mid-November to early December.
+It becomes famous for its stunning fall colors, typically peaking from mid-November to the First part of december.
 The area features the charming Taigetsukyo Bridge and peaceful walking paths along the Tomoe River.

 Visitor Information

 • Hours: Vary by attraction.
-Check official websites to check current schedules.
+Check official websites to verify current schedules.

 • Fees: Toyota Kaikan Museum admission is free.
 Korankei Valley entry is free, but parking fees apply during peak season.